bobinska-dev/tree-view/README.md

 ## Clone and Test

 Test the studio by cloning the repo and installing the dependencies, by running `sanity install` and `yarn install`.
-The dummy studio is public and you should be able to then locally run it.
+The dummy dataset is public and you should be able to then locally run it.

 ## Step 1 – Pagereferences